 Part of feeling a true sense of belonging is having our voices heard.
 When students and youth in general have the opportunity to tell their stories, a light shines from them.
 Using the questions in moments of celebration will not only highlight the joys but also build a stronger connection.
 “This person cares what I have to say,” can easily become, “I’m having a problem and need that person who cares.”

 Young people need adults to be present with them in the moment.
-Talking with children proactively or responsively, their support system wants to know what's happening in their life, how they feel, what they are thinking, and its impact on themselves and those in their lives.
-In responsive moments, the questions are focused on challenges and perhaps the need to make something better.
-In proactive discussions, the questions are focused on successes and joys.
-Either way, the questions serve as a guide in opening an authentic space to talk.
+By using the restorative questions proactively and responsively, they will know that you want to know what's happening in their life, how they feel, what they are thinking, and its impact on themselves and those in their lives.